To book or inquire about Josh Woods, please fill out this form.

 What happens if I miss my appointment?

-While we prefer at least 3 to 4 days notice, we require at least 24 hours notice to cancel an appointment.
+While we prefer at least a weeks notice, we require at least 48 hours notice to cancel an appointment.
 If notice is not given, or a customer doesn’t show up, they will lose their deposit.
 If its for a all day appointment, the customer will lose the deposit, and must pre-pay for the full day session to reschedule.

 I booked an appointment, but changed my idea.
 Now what?